 The following pages provide a summary of the opportunities identified through this process.
 Some of the opportunities sit outside of the remit of Ōtorohanga District Council, however were recorded to fully understand the issues and opportunities seen by the community and maybe advocated for on behalf of the community.
 For example, opportunities such as those that relate to the state highways and management plans for weed and pest controls.
-Some are part of 'business as usual' for council.
-These have been recorded here, however will be managed through the usual programs and work of council.
+Some are part of 'business as usual' for Council.
+These have been recorded here, however will be managed through the usual programs and work of Council.

-All opportunities have been assessed and considered by council as part of this process and have informed the key moves and outcomes.
-Not all opportunities identified in this section have been progressed.
+All opportunities have been assessed and considered by Council as part of this process and have informed the key moves and outcomes.
+Not all opportunities identified in this section have been included in the implementation plan.

-Figure 27.
-View of Kāwhia Wharf
+Figure 30.
+View of Kāwhia Wha